oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 **Q: Can I submit more than one proposal to Oppia?**

 A: Yes you can.
-However, we strongly recommend picking one project and writing a solid proposal for the same.
+However, we strongly recommend picking one project and writing a solid proposal for it.
 Splitting attention across multiple projects might not be a great idea.

 **Q: How early should I start working on the proposal?**

 A: As early as possible.
 Make sure to get feedback from mentors before finally submitting the proposal.
 This will help you to write a better proposal as you can refine the details based on the feedback you receive.
 The mentors would need some time to review, and hence it is a good idea to begin as early as possible.

+**Q: I only discovered this project recently.
+Does this mean that, during selection, my application would automatically be ranked lower than those by other applicants who have a longer tenure with Oppia?**

+A: Definitely not!
+Here are the [selection criteria](https://github.com/oppia/oppia/wiki/Google-Summer-of-Code-2020#selection-criteria) we use when selecting students for GSoC; note that tenure is not part of these criteria.
+Also, our philosophy is to consider each application based on its own merits, not relative to other applications, and we try to accept every student whose application "meets the bar".
+The only cases in which we'd need to compare applications against each other are when a project idea receives multiple applications, or we receive fewer "slots" to host students than we originally applied for.

 ## GSoC Proposal Template